What are Alternatives to Detention?

 Global Positioning System (GPS) monitoring uses satellites to monitor a participant’s location and movement history.
 The GPS unit is ankle-worn and tracks the participant’s location at pre-set intervals.
 It may be a program violation to remove the units, which are safe for use in wet environments, including showering.
 Participants with questions or concerns with their GPS monitors can always contact their case specialist for assistance.

 SmartLINK is an application that utilizes several technologies.
 It uses facial matching technology by comparing a selfie to a set of photos taken during program enrollment to ensure identity verification.
-Simultaneously, SmartLINK may obtain a single GPS point to monitor participant compliance at the time of a scheduled check-in.
+Simultaneously, SmartLINK may obtain a single GPS point to monitor participant compliance at the time of a login or scheduled check-in.
 SmartLINK also provides virtual case management support, notification reminders, and direct communication with the case specialist.
 If an ATD participant does not have a personally owned mobile phone at the time of ATD enrollment, the participant will be issued a device capable solely of running the SmartLINK application.
 SmartLINK devices must be returned upon the participant’s re-assignment to a different level of supervision or completion of the ATD program.
 If a noncitizen acquires their own personally-owned phone, the SmartLINK application can be loaded onto that device.
 SmartLINK is intended for the sole purpose of providing immigration compliance and case management services to ATD participants.
-The application does not access personal data on a personally-owned phone such as call logs or history, contact information, text messages made outside of the SmartLINK application, or location data outside of single data points gathered through the application at pre-scheduled check-in times.
+The application does not access personal data on a personally-owned phone such as call logs or history, contact information, text messages made outside of the SmartLINK application, or location data outside of single data points gathered through the application at login or pre-scheduled check-in times.

 SmartLINK technology also allows for push notifications and reminders for upcoming appointments.
 This is particularly useful for court hearing reminders and office visit reminders.
 The participants can also search through a database to find community service provider information in their area.
 If they are looking for information on where to find a food bank, clothing, or other community services, the participant may search through their phone or tablet rather than or in addition to contacting a case specialist.
 SmartLINK also allows participants to upload and send documents to case specialists.
 Officers, case specialists, and participants may directly message each other.